stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 My dear Wilmarth:--

   It gives me great pleasure to be able to set you at rest regarding all the silly things I've been writing you.
-I say  "silly ", although by that I mean my frightened attitude rather than my descriptions of certain phenomena.
+I say  "silly", although by that I mean my frightened attitude rather than my descriptions of certain phenomena.
 Those phenomena are real and important enough; my mistake had been in establishing an anomalous attitude toward them.